Police: At least 5 gunmen involved in Sacramento shooting - NewsBreak

 Police: At least 5 gunmen involved in Sacramento shooting

-At least two people remain hospitalized with gunshot wounds.
-Authorities credited evidence and tips provided by the public with their break in the investigation.
+Authorities credited witnesses who contributed nearly 200 videos, photos and other tips with helping the investigation.

+Police declined to name the two gangs involved or the affiliation of any suspects.

-One of the brothers in custody was freed from prison weeks before the shooting and last year was rejected for earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.
+One of the brothers in custody was freed from prison about two months ago and last year was rejected for earlier release after prosecutors argued he “clearly has little regard for human life,” documents show.

-Smiley Martin, 27, was arrested Tuesday on suspicion of possession of a firearm by a prohibited person and possession of a machine gun.
+Smiley Martin, 27, who was released on probation in February, was arrested Tuesday on suspicion of possession of a firearm by a prohibited person and possession of a machine gun.
 Hours before Sunday’s attack, Martin posted a live Facebook video of himself brandishing a handgun, a law enforcement official told The Associated Press.

 Police were trying to determine if a stolen handgun found at the crime scene was used in the massacre.
 It had been converted to a weapon capable of automatic gunfire.